Joe and I LOVE Thanksgiving!

 Tie legs together with baking twine.
 Tuck wings as close as possible.

-Place the roasting pan in the oven and baste every 45-60 minutes.
+Place the roasting pan in the preheated oven.
+Baste with drippings every 30 minutes or so.

 Remove foil during last 30-45 minutes so skin can get crispy, yum!